vkurichenko/dls-detection-project/README.md

 # Deep Learning School Detection Project
 This repo contains code for final project of Deep Learning School.

+# Description
+The aim of the project was to create a web app for Neural Detection.
+The app uses two models, [SSDlite](https://pytorch.org/vision/main/models/generated/torchvision.models.detection.ssdlite320_mobilenet_v3_large.html#torchvision.models.detection.ssdlite320_mobilenet_v3_large) and [YOLOv5](https://pytorch.org/hub/ultralytics_yolov5/), that were trained on ~80 different classes.
+The user can choose the score threshold for each model, which is the confidence of the model for a class to be included in prediction.

 # Example
 ![](https://github.com/vkurichenko/dls-detection-project/blob/main/example.gif)